NavJav256/decentralised-exchange/README.md

 Create an account on infura

 Step 2:
-Create a file called .env and fill with INFURA_API_KEY="PUT_YOUR_INFURA_API_KEY_HERE" PRIVATE_KEYS="ACCOUNT_ADDRESS_TO_DEPLOY_THE_CONTRACTS,SECOND_USER_ACCOUNT_ADDRESS"
+Create a file called .env and fill with:
+INFURA_API_KEY="PUT_YOUR_INFURA_API_KEY_HERE"
+PRIVATE_KEYS="ACCOUNT_ADDRESS_TO_DEPLOY_THE_CONTRACTS,SECOND_USER_ACCOUNT_ADDRESS"